vansteensellab/PARM/README.md

   --model pre_trained_models/K562.parm pre_trained_models/HepG2.parm pre_trained_models/LNCaP.parm
 ```

-The output is tab-separated file.
+The output is a tab-separated file.
-The first and second columns contain the information about the sequence (the sequence and its header).
+The first and second columns contain information about the sequence (the sequence and its header).
 The following column contains the predicted promoter activity for the model you have selected.
 If you performed predictions for more than one cell, more than one column will be created here.